skifaster/supertags/README.md

 ### Tag Highlighting

 SuperTags also makes it easy to highlight tags with a specific color.
+The object must have tags added by SuperTags to be highlighted.
+The text is not parsed directly, the tags are replaced with highlighted spans.

 Example: